Gotham Testbed: a Reproducible IoT Testbed for Security Experiments and Dataset Generation: Introduction

 Using real IoT hardware on operational networks is one of the preferred methods to generate an accurate and representative dataset.
 Nevertheless, testing on real networks is not always feasible.
 Network traffic data can include confidential and personally identifiable information, making it difficult to publish.
 Experimentation in real deployments can also be challenging, time-consuming and expensive.
 Furthermore, using real malware samples or attacking tools to generate representative threats can potentially harm the devices and raise ethical considerations~\cite{Sommer2010, Siaterlis2013, ElSheikh2014, Arp2022}.

-An alternative to real networks is the use of emulation-based systems~\cite{Siaterlis2013}.
-Emulation software enables researchers to create network testbeds composed of multiple emulated devices that can be used to generate datasets, run experiments and evaluate security solutions.
+An alternative to real settings is the use of emulation-based systems~\cite{Siaterlis2013}.
+Emulation software enables researchers to create network testbeds composed of multiple emulated devices that can be used for various purposes, including evaluating security solutions, testing network topologies, personnel training exercises or other research.
+The activities performed within the testbed generate traces (such as network packets, system logs, and syscalls) that can be captured and used, for instance, to create datasets to develop or evaluate ML models for the detection of attacks or malicious behavior performed in the testbed.
 While many of the datasets created from emulated testbeds are openly available to the community, the testbeds themselves are rarely published.
+This prevents other researchers from adapting the testbed, and the generated data, to their particular use cases.
 Moreover, there is a generalized lack of documentation about the configuration used in the testbeds to generate the datasets~\cite{Hindy2020}.
-The scarcity of details on the devices, software versions, and configuration files or command-line arguments used in attacking tools, hinders the reproducibility of the datasets.
+The scarcity of details on the devices, software versions, and configuration files or command-line arguments used in attacking tools hinders the reproducibility of the datasets.
 This issue was recently raised in~\cite{Engelen2021} when analyzing the popular CICIDS2017~\cite{Sharafaldin2018} dataset.

 We argue that sharing datasets alone for ML model training is not enough to reduce the gap between the experimental and deployment environments.
 Especially considering that in some cases, ML models learned from public datasets may not generalize well to other network settings~\cite{Catillo2022}.
 Sharing a reproducible and extendable testbed allows researchers and practitioners to leverage and adapt the platform to be as close as possible to the network setting of interest.
-To that end, we present a testbed for IoT security research that allows the extraction of real network traffic datasets and performing security experiments.
+To that end, we present a testbed for IoT security research that allows performing security experiments and the extraction of real network traffic datasets.
 The contributions can be summarized as follows:

 \begin{itemize} \item An IoT network security testbed implemented as a middleware over the GNS3 network emulator~\cite{Grossmann}.
 It allows the deployment of different network topologies and is flexible enough to incorporate any type of physical, virtualized or containerized clients, servers and applications, as well as generate real network traffic data.
 The source code to reproduce the testbed is available at~\cite{MiRepositorio}.